Deema200/linux/README.md

 Now,create a user CREATE USER catalog;

-Set a password for user catalog which is alaa222 ALTER ROLE catalog WITH PASSWORD 'YourPassWord';

 Grant privilleges to catalogdb to catalog user GRANT ALL PRIVILEGES ON DATABASE catalog TO catalog;

 Quit postgreSQL \q